npm

 app.listen(3000)

-You can also put the OpenTelemetry initialization code into a separate file called tracing.js
+To avoid potential issues, it is strongly recommended to put the OpenTelemetry initialization code into a separate file called otel.js

 and use the --require